Skip to main content

 Traditional Owners

-We recognise and acknowledge Kaniyang and Wilman people as the traditional owners of Wellington National Park.
+We recognise and acknowledge Kaniyang and Wiilman people as the Traditional Owners of Wellington National Park.

 Need to know